 Conducting research well in advance will spare you the inconvenience of unexpected fees and other challenges that may arise while purchasing and renting out a condo.
 Ultimately, a little extra research will help you ensure your investment is a profitable one.

 Here are the variables you need to consider

 When you’re thinking about purchasing a condo as an investment vehicle, there are many factors you need to take into consideration.
 If you don’t carefully research your prospective investment, you may end up stuck with an unwanted condominium unit that doesn’t meet your needs.
 Even worse, it could turn into a money pit!

-While the specific considerations you take into account prior to purchasing a condominium will largely depend on the unit itself, here are some of the initial factors you should be looking at as you approach a for-sale unit:
+While the specific considerations you take into account before purchasing a condominium will largely depend on the unit itself, here are some of the initial factors you should be looking at as you approach a for-sale unit:

-•Association rules and restrictions: Virtually every condominium building is managed by a condo association.
+Virtually every condominium building is managed by a condo association.
 These management companies tend to impose strict rules and bylaws that can make you feel like you’re the one renting the property, and not the other way around.
-Be sure to read through all of the association rules and guidelines before agreeing to a purchase, and don’t be afraid to ask questions.
+Be sure to read through all of the association rules and guidelines before agreeing to purchase, and don’t be afraid to ask questions.

-•Ensure you’re allowed to rent: While most condominium management companies allow investors to buy up condo units and rent them out, there are some management associations that prevent condo owners from sub-leasing.
+While most condominium management companies allow investors to buy up condo units and rent them out, some management associations prevent condo owners from sub-leasing.
 Be sure you’re allowed to rent out the unit at all before you agree to purchase it.

 Condominium investing is a great way for investors with limited capital to begin their journey toward financial independence, and start generating passive income.
 If you’re a first-time buyer looking for an easy way to get into the real estate game, however, you may want to think twice about purchasing a condo first.
-Hidden fees and a number of other drawbacks can make condominiums a challenging first-time investment.
+Hidden fees and several other drawbacks can make condominiums a challenging first-time investment.